A conversation about what matters in marketing and business.

 Sonia Simone: That is really cool.
 That’s very interesting.

 All right.
 Well, I will end with the thing we always end with.
 Which is, let’s say somebody finds this.
 Not that we’ve been obsessively focused on the seminar, which actually sounds like a really cool project.
-It does close to enrollment on May 12th, so do jump on that if you want to, because that’ll be coming up quickly from the date of this podcast.

 But let’s say somebody finds this interview in six months.
 Seminar’s not an issue anymore.
 Do you have some little piece, like a small evergreen question or a small evergreen touchstone, that people might take away with them on their day and maybe do something different with their day?